 The Center for the Arts Evergreen Book Club meets on the third Wednesday of every month from 7-9 pm via ZOOM.
 CAE’s Book Club is free to all CAE members.
 We choose fictional books based in the world of arts and culture and have lively discussions about the world of art.
-Some past titles have been The Art Forger, Claude & Camille: A Novel of Monet, Clara & Mr. Tiffany, Oil & Marble, Dancing for Degas, The Lacuna, and The Last Painting of Sara DeVos.
+Some past titles have been The Art Forger, Claude & Camille: A Novel of Monet, Clara & Mr. Tiffany, Oil & Marble, Dancing for Degas, The Lacuna, Lust for Life, and The Last Painting of Sara DeVos.
 We are grateful that our local independently owned bookstore, Hearthfire Books & Treats, offers a 10% discount to our members on the selections for CAE’s book club.
 We’d love for you to join us.
 Please consider becoming a CAE member and we’ll add you to our Book Club list.
 See below for upcoming dates and titles.
 Happy Reading!